Shorthand for Thought: Compressing LLM Reasoning via Entropy-Guided Supertokens: Introduction

 \begin{itemize}[nosep] \item \textbf{Structural tokens}: recurring, formulaic phrases that scaffold reasoning, such as backtracking cues (``Wait, hold on''), verification phrases (``let us verify''), and strategy shifts (``Let me try''), which organize the reasoning flow but carry little problem-specific information. \item \textbf{Organic tokens}: problem-specific content that drives toward a solution, including mathematical expressions, variable bindings, intermediate results, and reasoning direction changes. \end{itemize}

 We formalize this distinction using information theory.
-By measuring per-token conditional entropy across a large corpus of CoT traces, we find that structural tokens concentrate in frequent multi-token patterns whose continuations are near-deterministic once the phrase begins, while organic tokens exhibit substantially higher entropy. \citet{wang2025highentropy} independently observe that roughly 80\% of CoT tokens are generated with high confidence; we draw a different conclusion from this phenomenon: the low-entropy structural tokens represent a compression opportunity whose information content is not commensurate with the cost of generating them one by one.
+By measuring per-token conditional entropy across a large corpus of CoT traces, we find that structural tokens concentrate in frequent multi-token patterns whose continuations are near-deterministic once the phrase begins, while organic tokens exhibit substantially higher entropy.
+We are not the first to observe this split: \citet{wang2026beyond} show that roughly 80\% of CoT tokens are generated with high confidence, and \citet{yuan2025tokensneedthinking} show that many thinking tokens contribute minimally to the final answer.
+Prior work uses the split to decide which tokens receive RL gradient or to prune low-importance content, in both cases holding the vocabulary fixed; we instead hold training fixed and change the vocabulary, turning the recurring low-entropy structural spans, whose information content is not commensurate with the cost of generating them one token at a time, into supertokens for lossless compression.

-We exploit this by applying cross-word BPE merges~\citep{liu2025superbpe} independently on each model's reasoning traces to derive model-specific reasoning \textit{supertokens} appended to the base vocabulary.
-These supertokens predominantly capture structural patterns whose continuations are significantly more predictable than the corpus average.
-We teach models to adopt them via supervised fine-tuning (SFT), updating only the embedding layer, LM head, and a small number of transformer layers.
+We exploit this by applying cross-word BPE merges~\citep{liu2025superbpe} to each model's own reasoning traces, deriving model-specific \textit{supertokens} that we append to the base vocabulary and teach the model to adopt via supervised fine-tuning (SFT) of only the embedding layer, LM head, and a few transformer layers.
 The pipeline is model-agnostic: (1)~collect reasoning traces, (2)~derive supertokens via BPE merges, (3)~fine-tune to adopt them.

-Our approach yields reasoning traces that are 8.1\% shorter on average across five benchmarks while preserving accuracy; all accuracy changes fall within the 95\% confidence interval of zero (Appendix~\ref{sec:significance-appendix}).
-Unlike content-level compression methods that prune or latentify reasoning steps, our vocabulary-level approach preserves the \emph{complete, readable reasoning trace}: we compress the \emph{expression} of reasoning (how structural phrases are tokenized) rather than the \emph{content} (which steps are kept).
-Because the learned supertokens correspond to recognizable reasoning moves, the compressed traces expose the model's high-level strategy as a readable sequence of structural signposts (Figure~\ref{fig:schematic-reasoning}).
+This shortens reasoning traces by 8.1\% on average across five benchmarks; a TOST equivalence analysis at $\pm 2$~pp (Appendix~\ref{sec:significance-appendix}) finds accuracy equivalent or inconclusive on 13/15 model--benchmark cells (2 equivalent, 11 inconclusive, predominantly AIME at $N{=}30$), with non-equivalent degradation on 2/15 cells (DeepSeek-R1-Distill-Llama-70B on MATH-500 and OlympiadBench; Section~\ref{sec:limitations}).
+Unlike content-level methods that prune steps or replace them with latent states, our vocabulary-level approach preserves the \emph{complete, readable trace}: we compress the \emph{expression} of reasoning, not its \emph{content}.
+Because many supertokens correspond to recognizable reasoning moves, the compressed trace reads as a sequence of structural signposts (Figure~\ref{fig:schematic-reasoning}).